 There are much better options available.
 What if I told you that a mere bank deposit can yield above 10% in some places?

 Singapore’s Phillip Bank is a well-capitalized firm with a long history and operations all across Asia.
 Their branches in Cambodia offer U.S. Dollar time deposits with yields exceeding 6%.

 I can assure you the bank is far less likely to default than some desperate business issuing junk bonds.

-Either way, the age of bonds is over.
-Most already have sub-par yields below inflation, while interest rates will only rise in the future.
-Choose one of the countless better investments instead of buying bonds in Asia.
-Or Europe, America, and practically everywhere else for that matter.
+Either way, the age of bonds is now over.
+Most bonds already have weak yields below inflation while interest rates will only rise in the future.

+Consider choosing one of the countless better investments instead of buying bonds in Asia.
+Or America, Europe, and practically everywhere else for that matter.

-- Malaysia Foreign Property Ownership in Asia: Your 5 Best Options - December 7, 2017
+- Malaysia Foreign Property Ownership: Your Best Options - May 8, 2021

 - Thailand Foreign Property Ownership: Your Best Options - April 14, 2021